bvann9105/pages-sample/index.md

 ---
 layout: default
-title: Home
+title: Birds
 ---

-## Welcome everyone to my site for birds!
+## Welcome to my site for birds!
+##### THE FACT THAT the raccoons are now banging an empty yoghurt carton around on the driveway

 #### Here are some example bird pages: